giordano-lucas/dex-cyclic-arbitrage/index.md

 |75%|6.11|6.08|5.35|5.82|-2.94|
 |max|24.38|24.38|42.51|11.51|2.57|

+We also would like to draw the readers attention of the fact that this global heavy tail phenonom also appears at the token pair scale.
+However, we observe more variability in the distributions.
+We took a liquid token pool (lots of transactions within a small time frame) to compute the following graph.

+{% include_relative figures/data_exploration/quote_price_liquid_pair_small.html %}

 Furthermore, some tokens were partially illiquid which negatively affects the number of transactions available in the dataset.
 To better understand this phenomenon, we plotted the distrbution of transaction per token pair.

 {% include_relative figures/data_exploration/nb_transaction_small.html %}